 The maximum multi-year grant you can request is £20,000.
 You can ask for this to be spread over either two or three years.

-Grants can be used towards running costs (including core costs and salaries), project costs, or for one-off capital expenditure such as building refurbishment or equipment.
+Grants can be used towards running costs, salaries, project costs, or one-off capital expenditure such as building refurbishment or equipment.

 Capital grants must be used within six months of award.
 Applications for small capital items can be made at any time.
 However, if you are applying to us for part-funding of capital works, equipment of high value or that forms part of a larger project, you should not apply until at least 75% of the funding needed has already been raised.

 Only one grant per organisation can be supported at any one time.

 There are no deadlines and applications can be submitted at any time, provided that:

 - you do not have an active grant from us;